-Pitolisant is used to treat excessive daytime sleepiness caused by narcolepsy (a condition that causes excessive daytime sleepiness).
+Pitolisant is used to treat excessive daytime sleepiness caused by narcolepsy (a condition that causes excessive daytime sleepiness) and to treat cataplexy (episodes of muscle weakness that begin suddenly and last for a short time) in adults with narcolepsy.
 Pitolisant is in a class of medications called H3 blockers.
 It works by changing the amounts of certain natural substances in the area of the brain that controls sleep and wakefulness.

 How should this medicine be used?

 Pitolisant comes as a tablet to take by mouth.
 It is usually taken once a day with or without food as soon as you wake up in the morning.
 Take pitolisant at the same time every day.
 Do not change the time of day that you take pitolisant without talking to your doctor.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take pitolisant exactly as directed.

 Your doctor will probably start you on a low dose of pitolisant and gradually increase your dose, not more than once every 7 days.

 Pitolisant may decrease your sleepiness, but it will not cure your sleep disorder.
 It may take 8 weeks or longer before you feel the full benefit of pitolisant.
 Continue to take pitolisant even if you feel well-rested.
 Do not stop taking pitolisant without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.